Day 1 Fri Guayaquil

 Dates & Prices:

-NB: These costs based on you flying internationally to/from South America with LAN Airlines.
+NB: These costs based on you flying internationally to/from South America with LATAM Airlines.
 Should you travel on another airline a surcharge of NZ$540 applies

 ALL travel as per itinerary between Quito & Lima – buses, boats, flights, transfers, and taxis